Frequently Asked Questions (FAQ)

 (Content Credit: City of Edmonton)

-• Ward Anirniq spans most of the North-West area of Edmonton.
-A map of Ward Anirniq, including a list of residential and industrial areas, can be found on the Our Ward page.
+• Ward Anirniq spans a large part of the North-West area of Edmonton.
+A map of Ward Anirniq, including a list of residential and industrial areas, can be found here.

 • Women’s Advisory Voice of Edmonton Committee (Council Advisor)